EXHIBITION

 Installation view of Gerard & Kelly: Bardo, Marian Goodman Gallery, Paris, 2025.

-Glory Hole, 2025.
+Gloria, 2025.
 Polyester resin cast, automobile paint, gold leaf; disco ball, chain, motor.

 Installation view of Gerard & Kelly: Bardo, Marian Goodman Gallery, Paris, 2025.